napisani/dotfiles-nix/readme.md

 finally, set the shell to the last `bash` option

 6. Open tmux with `tmux` and install plugins using `<leader> + I`
+7. Open tmux with `tmux` and install finger/thumbs using `<leader>+space` - choose 'compile'
-7. Open new vim with command `nvim`.
+8. Open new vim with command `nvim`.
 Let the plugins install, ignore all of the errors.
-8. Reopen neovim and run the following commands:
+9. Reopen neovim and run the following commands:
 ```
 :PackerSync
 :TSUpdate
 :MasonUpdate
 ```

-9. if nvim-github-codesearch does not install correctly do the following
+10. if nvim-github-codesearch does not install correctly do the following
 ```bash
 cd ~/.local/share/nvim/site/pack/packer/start/nvim-github-codesearch/
 direnv allow